 Swaddling is an ancient practice that dates back thousands of years, possibly dating back to 4000 BC in Central Asia.
 It is an effective parenting technique that is still used by parents all over the world.

-- Swaddling boosts your baby’s sleep.
-The amount of sleep that babies get during their first few months of life is very crucial to their development.
-However, due to their own startle reflex (which is completely normal) babies are easily disturbed in their sleep.
-But with swaddling, your baby’s startle reflex is now being limited, and this will also prevent your little one from wiggling her arms, causing her to get upset every time it hits her face.
+- Swaddling boosts your baby's sleep - the amount of sleep that babies get during their first few months of life is very crucial to their development.
+However, due to their startle reflex (which is completely normal), babies are easily disturbed in their sleep.
+But with swaddling, your baby's startle reflex is now limited, and this will also prevent your little one from wiggling her arms, causing her to get upset every time it hits her face.
 Know what this means?
 Better sleep, not just for your baby, but even for you.

-- Swaddling keeps your baby safer.
-Babies are faster to sleep when they find that ‘one’ position that they feel comfortable with.
-But comfort doesn’t always mean it’s safe.
+- Swaddling keeps your baby safer - babies are faster to sleep when they find that "one" position they feel comfortable with.
+But comfort doesn't always mean it's safe.
 Your baby may like laying flat on your stomach, or easily get asleep when put in a sofa or chair, which could be extremely dangerous if you also fall asleep.
-Swaddling eliminates this risk as it keeps your baby in the safe back position while sleeping.
-To put your mind at greater ease, you may also install a smart baby monitor which detects all your baby’s movements, so you know when your baby is moving in or out of her safe zone.
+Swaddling eliminates this risk as it keeps your baby in a safe back position while sleeping.
+To put your mind at greater ease, you may also install a smart baby monitor that detects all your baby's movements, so you know when your baby is moving in or out of her safe zone.

-- Swaddling provides your baby a sense of security.
-As you’re very well aware, when your baby’s sleep is disrupted, especially at night, cries and screams are most likely to happen next.
+- Swaddling provides your baby with a sense of security - as you're very well aware when your baby's sleep is disrupted, especially at night, cries and screams are most likely to happen next.
 Being wrapped snugly gives your baby the sense of security she felt while still in your womb.
 This helps calm and soothe your baby, which helps her cry less often, too.
 Swaddling also helps alleviate anxiety in your baby by imitating your touch, allowing your baby to learn to soothe herself.